KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### Google Trends

-A trick that I've learned from the tech analysts I follow on Twitter is to use [Google Trends](http://www.google.com/trends) to gauge the level of interest in a word (or words), including by region.
+A trick that I've learned from the tech analysts [I follow on Twitter](https://twitter.com/katimichel/following) is to use [Google Trends](http://www.google.com/trends) to gauge the level of interest in a word (or words), including by region.

 ### Google Trends for "Pretty Prairie"

-Unfortunately, Google Trends does not go into enough detail to give results for "Pretty Prairie United Methodist Church," but here is a fun graph for the results for "[Pretty Prairie](http://www.google.com/trends/explore#q=pretty%20prairie)," ranging from around 2004 to September 2004; The town of Pretty Prairie, Kansas happens to host the world famous [Pretty Prairie Rodeo](http://www.pprodeo.com) (the biggest night rodeo in Kansas) every July.
-The spikes all happened in July :)
+Unfortunately, Google Trends does not go into enough detail to give results for "Pretty Prairie United Methodist Church," but here is a fun graph for the results for "[Pretty Prairie](http://www.google.com/trends/explore#q=pretty%20prairie)," from around 2004 to September 2004; The town of Pretty Prairie, Kansas happens to host the world famous [Pretty Prairie Rodeo](http://www.pprodeo.com) (the biggest night rodeo in Kansas) every July.
+The spikes in the Google Trends graph below all happened in July :)

 ![](images/google-trends-pretty-prairie-worldwide.png)

 ### Google Trends for "United Methodist Church"

+Unfortunately, the graphs for the search phrase "United Methodist Church" are not so fun, because they show a steady decline in search interest.

-Google Trends graph for phrase "[United Methodist Church](http://www.google.com/trends/explore#q=united%20methodist%20church)" worldwide, ranging from around 2004 to January 2015, showing a steady decline:
+Here is the Google Trends graph for the phrase ["United Methodist Church" worldwide](http://www.google.com/trends/explore#q=united%20methodist%20church), from around 2004 to January 2015:

 ![](images/google-trend-united-methodist-church-worldwide.png)

-Google Trends graph for phrase "[United Methodist Church](http://www.google.com/trends/explore#geo=US-KS&q=united+methodist+church)," narrowed down to Kansas, ranging from around 2006 to January 2015, showing a steady decline:
+Here is the Google Trends graph for the phrase ["United Methodist Church" in the Kansas region](http://www.google.com/trends/explore#geo=US-KS&q=united+methodist+church), from around 2006 to January 2015:

 ![](images/google-trends-united-methodist-church-kansas.png)

-Google Trends graph for phrase "[United Methodist Church](http://www.google.com/trends/explore#geo=US-KS-678&q=united+methodist+church)," narrowed down to the Wichita/Hutchinson, Kansas region, ranging from around 2006 to January 2015, showing a steady decline:
+Here is the Google Trends graph for the phrase ["United Methodist Church" in the Wichita/Hutchinson, Kansas region](http://www.google.com/trends/explore#geo=US-KS-678&q=united+methodist+church), from around 2006 to January 2015:

 ![](images/google-trends-united-methodist-church-wichita-hutchinson.png)